betaghIEEE/Notes-Training/NotesOnNotes.md

 Well, when I add three items, then it gets ugly.

 Time to commit to the repository so we can us this feature to trail back and make sense of the work.
+Time Index 13:13

 ## Deleting Notes
+This note app gets better and better now the next useful feature that we will develop is the note deleting functionality.
+Jump back to Xcode and let us create this new function for this feature.
+Notice the delete method function.
+We include some needed code within an "withAnimation" modifier.
+We make a call to the array to remote an element at "offsets".
+This is of type Index Set that allows us to include more than one index offset.

+We also need a call for this function.
+So we make it as a modifier of list component in the body.

+Now time to commit again to the repository and test these features.

+## Testing

 #   Create A Detail View For A Note